Japan’s populist, pragmatic new PM Suga pushes Abe’s vision

 But it has added to concerns that Suga might be more forthright than Abe in quashing opposition: The council, set up in 1949, has repeatedly opposed military technology research at universities, most recently in 2017.
 Its objections to government funding for such research is contrary to Abe’s efforts to build up Japan’s military capability.

-Many Japanese, especially academics, are wary of abuse of power given the country’s history of militarist repression before and during World War II and anti-communist campaigns after the war.
+Many Japanese, especially academics, are wary of abuse of power given the country’s history of militarism before and during World War II and anti-communist campaigns after the war.

 Historian Masayasu Hosaka, writing in the Mainichi newspaper, described it as a “purge.”